Oral cancer in dogs is the fourth most common canine cancer and accounts for about 6% of all tumors.

 - Cryosurgery (freezing of the tumor)

-Chemotherapy can be used as a follow-up treatment for cancers that have spread far from the primary site.
+As a follow-up treatment for cancers that have spread far from the primary site, the dog may have to undergo chemotherapy.

 Prevention of Canine Oral Cancer